 A little background.
-Nyad confines most of her claims to single, discrete events, for instance: “I was the first woman to swim around Manhattan,” “I swam in the Olympic Trials,” “I went to school at Berkeley,” or “I swam from Cuba-Florida.”
+Nyad confines most of her claims to single, discrete events, for instance: “I was the first woman to swim around Manhattan,” “I swam in the Olympic Trials,” “I went to school at Berkeley,” or “I swam from Cuba to Florida.”
 Some of her lies broaden out into claims like “I won six state championships,” or “I was the best backstroker in the state of Florida.”

 Nyad’s most expansive claim, however, and one she repeats ad infinitum, is that she was the greatest marathon swimmer of the 1970s.
 That’s not true, but I had no precise way to prove it—until she gave me one when she spoke in Los Angeles in October 2019.
 “I became,” she told her rapt audience at the Wilshire Ebell Club, “in the 1970s, the best ocean swimmer in the world.
-I held all the major records on planet Earth, out in the open sea.”
+I held all the major records on planet Earth, out in the open sea” (audio clip).